 The other requirement for submissions is that the novel open with the major character or a close friend on the edge of death—or at least in a volatile conflict that cannot be easily resolved.
 The beginning must drop readers into action to keep them going forward for pages to uncover how this event will transpire.
 If the author offers a promising hook, and then retreats into a backstory, that is a bad sign.

 Both of these techniques are assumed to engage readers.
-The reason why authors struggle with beginnings is due to the difficulty of doing both at the same time.
+The reason why authors struggle with beginnings is because building the character and ratcheting up the action in a plot are basically opposite ways of developing a story.
+It is an extreme challenge to do both at the same time.

-When the inciting incident occurs immediately, such as on the first page, the movements and thoughts of the main character focus on the goal of getting out of trouble.
-There is scarce time for self-reflection.
+if the inciting incident occurs on the first page, the movements and thoughts of the main character focus on the goal of getting out of trouble.
+There is scarce time for self-reflection on one’s life.
 Revealing the protagonist so the reader can relate requires internal thoughts, conversations with others, or responses to more normal troubles.
-It’s a poor tactic to simply dump information about a character’s motivations or level of sophistication.
+It’s a poor tactic to simply dump information about a character’s background, motivations, or level of sophistication in their society.
 Doing this right consumes precious reading time.

-Of course, Mariela is not a normal American teenager, which is a major cause of the conflict.
+Neither of these people obtained much understanding of Maria from the basic information about her.
+Of course, she is not a normal American teenager, her Hispanic roots collide with expectations of living in an southern American town.
 She takes her responsibility seriously as the “little mama” in her family.
-However, for the reader who is unfamiliar with Mariela’s culture, there is no time to follow this character around to demonstrate who she is.
-I must grab their attention by introducing danger immediately for such a person to remain interested.
+However, there is little time to follow this character around to demonstrate who she is, if I must grab reader’s attention by introducing danger immediately.
+For the person who is unfamiliar with Maria’s culture, her actions will not seem to make sense.

 So, what is to be done?
 Often the author is stuck with listing the character’s name, age, sex and major identifying traits within the first page while launching the action.
 There is no time for showing; I have to tell.
 At least, I should choose unique words and poetic phrases, so that this telling seems somewhat intriguing.
 Or, I could be brave and go against the current.
 I might spend delicious time to unfold my main character so that the reader has a deeper level of involvement as the threat looms on the horizon.
 Most often, I choose the second path.